 A good online grouping of mesh repeats is one place to start exploring this topic.
 Most proprietary large pattern books from machine knitting companies include at least a few suitable cards/mylar samples.
 They can be used for “all over” fabrics, borders, striping in mixed bands of varying styles, etc. I am presently interested in pursuing filet crochet-like structure by superimposing knit areas onto lace mesh using “low tech” punchcards or mylar sheets.
 Filet crochet is often built on a system of solid squares on the more open “ground”.
 Emulating this type, to begin with, here is a punchcard for use on Brother KM resulting in a “square mesh”

 a lazy way to explore how adding solid areas to any pattern card is to mask a portion of the card using tape ie. in this case painter’s tape on the reverse side; this is not the best long term solution, but OK for “testing the waters” and sorting out the final repeats.
 Here is the resulting card reverse side

-the card was extended for a full, alternating blocks repeat: a first run at a swatch result showed that oops!
+the card was extended for a full, alternating blocks repeat: the first run at a swatch result showed that oops!
 I am not quite there with alternating blocks of 4: no worries, more tape is on hand.
-Below is my preferred, sideways view of present fabric.
-There is a difference in ridges/ lines as viewed horizontally, every other is thicker because of location of transferred stitches.
+Below is my preferred, sideways view of the present fabric.
+There is a difference in ridges/ lines as viewed horizontally, every other is thicker because of the location of transferred stitches.
 Knitting sequence is 4 rows of transfers with lace carriage, followed by 2 rows knit with KH throughout.
 A good starting point.